 Channel Profile Adjustment: This design is based upon adjusting the existing 30% gradient to approximately 9%, the average gradient in the study reach.
-This could be achieved by bringing material in or adjusting the existing material in-channel by identifying key boulders in this reach to adjust/split/calve/blast_materials-to-adjust the-30% gradient to 9%.
-In the latter approach, Material-the adjusted boulder material would move downstream and the stream would naturally regrade over time.
+This could be achieved by bringing material in or adjusting the existing material in-channel by identifying key boulders in this reach to adjust/split/calve/blast materials.
+In the latter approach, the adjusted boulder material would move downstream and the stream would naturally regrade over time.
 Gradual adjustment over years would allow for adaptive management.
-This design option would provide fish passage between 100_cfs to 1,500_cfs.
-Further geologic analysis and rock boring needed is necessary to understand site conditions as well as which approach is most site appropriate.
+This design option would provide fish passage between 100 cfs to 1,500 cfs.
+Further geologic analysis and rock boring needed is necessary to understand site conditions as well as which approach is most site appropriate